English Reformation: Annulment controversy

-Anne arrived at court in 1522 as maid of honour to Queen Catherine, having spent some years in France being educated by Queen Claude of France.
+Anne arrived at court in 1522 as maid of honour to Queen Catherine, having spent some years in France being educated by Queen Claude.
 She was a woman of "charm, style and wit, with will and savagery which made her a match for Henry".
 Anne was a distinguished French conversationalist, singer, and dancer.
 She was cultured and is the disputed author of several songs and poems.
 By 1527, Henry wanted his marriage to Catherine annulled.
 She had not produced a male heir who survived longer than two months, and Henry wanted a son to secure the Tudor dynasty.
-Before Henry's father (Henry VII) ascended the throne, England had been beset by civil warfare over rival claims to the English crown.
+Before Henry's father (Henry VII) acceded to the throne, England had been beset by civil warfare over rival claims to the English crown.
 Henry wanted to avoid a similar uncertainty over the succession.
 Catherine of Aragon's only surviving child was Princess Mary.

 Henry claimed that this lack of a male heir was because his marriage was "blighted in the eyes of God".
 Catherine had been his late brother's wife, and it was therefore against biblical teachings for Henry to have married her (Leviticus 20:21); a special dispensation from Pope Julius II had been needed to allow the wedding in the first place.
 Henry argued the marriage was never valid because the biblical prohibition was part of unbreakable divine law, and even popes could not dispense with it.
 In 1527, Henry asked Pope Clement VII to annul the marriage, but the Pope refused.
-According to canon law, the pope could not annul a marriage on the basis of a canonical impediment previously dispensed.
+According to canon law, the Pope could not annul a marriage on the basis of a canonical impediment previously dispensed.
 Clement also feared the wrath of Catherine's nephew, Holy Roman Emperor Charles V, whose troops earlier that year had sacked Rome and briefly taken the Pope prisoner.